 U.S. senators defend selling shares before coronavirus crash

-Two Republican senators defended themselves on Friday against heavy criticism, including calls that they resign, for selling substantial amounts of stocks before the coronavirus-induced market meltdown and after closed-door briefings on the outbreak.
+Two Republican U.S. senators defended themselves on Friday against heavy criticism, including calls that they resign, for selling large amounts of stock before the coronavirus-induced market meltdown and after closed-door briefings on the outbreak.
 Senate Intelligence Committee Chairman Richard Burr sold up to $1.7 million worth of stock on Feb.
 13 in 33 separate transactions after offering public assurances the government was ready to battle the virus.
 His financial filings were first reported by ProPublica.

 Senator Kelly Loeffler also sold millions of dollars in shares in the weeks after lawmakers were first briefed on the virus, according to public filings.
 Media reports about Burr and Loeffler, who have denied wrongdoing, prompted calls they leave office and other criticism from people as disparate as a progressive Democratic lawmaker and a conservative commentator.

-However, Senate Democratic Leader Chuck Schumer said Friday evening that the talks could spill into Saturday.
-The Democratic House leader, Speaker Nancy Pelosi, was involved in the talks on behalf of the House.
-Aid to small businesses hard-hit because customers are staying at home appeared to have the broadest level of agreement, according to Republican Senator Marco Rubio.
+After negotiating late into the evening, senators and administration officials told reporters they would not reach a deal for a bill on Friday as they had hoped.
+But they were to meet again on Saturday to try to pass a bill quickly.
+Aid to small businesses hard-hit because customers are staying at home appeared to have broad support.
+But the sides were struggling with issues including Democrats' demand for a major expansion of the unemployment insurance system and state governors' call for $150 billion to help respond to the virus.

-But serious disagreements weighed on the talks over issues including Democrats' demand for a major expansion of the unemployment insurance system and state governors' call for a $150 billion fund to help them respond to the virus.
+"Both sides have some issues that are important priorities and it takes some time to check," Democratic Senator Ron Wyden told reporters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)